- University of Colorado, Denver

 - American Board of Anesthesiology

-“I have always strived to provide the best care for my patients,” says Dr. Neil Seeley, who is Medical Director of Anesthesiology at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, and Chair of Anesthesia for CTCA®.
+“I have always strived to provide the best care I can for my patients,” says Dr. Neil Seeley, Chief of the Division of Anesthesia at Cancer Treatment Centers of America® (CTCA) and Medical Director of Anesthesiology at CTCA® Atlanta.
 Dr. Seeley values the patient-centered approach to care and being part of a team of clinicians providing that kind of care.

 At CTCA, he provides anesthesia and pain management for patients in a variety of treatment settings, such as pain control and sedation during radiological procedures and general anesthesia for surgical procedures.
 Dr. Seeley also assists patients with pain control following intensive surgical procedures.